 Generic Name: risedronate | Brand Name: Actonel

-What is this medicine?RISEDRONATE (ris ED roe nate) reduces calcium loss from bones.
-It helps make healthy bone and to slow bone loss in patients with Paget's disease and osteoporosis.
-It may be used in others at risk for bone loss.
+What is this medicine?RISEDRONATE (ris ED roe nate) slows calcium loss from the bone.
+It helps to make normal healthy bone and to slow bone loss in people with osteoporosis.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - esophageal, stomach, or intestine problems, like acid reflux or GERD

 - dental disease